uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 It seems that two-seaters are more fuel efficient than other cars with a similar engine size, which can be explained by the lower weight of the car.
-The general trend starts to make more sense\!
+The general trend starts to make more sense!

 We now know how to create a simple scatterplot, and how to visualise extra variables.
 But how can we better represent a correlation?